 The CLIC Program offers students interested in studying in a Chinese university generous stipends.
 Some exceptions apply.

 Since 1995, the Civil Law Section has supported the participation of its students in the international exchange program.
 Course equivalences have been established over the years.
-You may discuss the equivalences further when meeting with the Manager, International and Community Relations.
+You will be able to discuss this further during your meeting with the person responsible for student mobility.
+Ask the academic secretariat's staff for the name and contact information of this person.